View Details Explore Now →

 Response: Not necessarily.
 While it can make the process more challenging, it doesn't automatically disqualify you.
 Many factors are considered, and a well-managed condition can lead to approval.

-Concern: Life insurance is too expensive for me with a mental health condition.
+Concern: life insurance is too expensive for me with a mental health condition.

 Response: Premiums may be higher, but options like term life insurance and simplified issue policies can be more affordable.
-Comparing quotes from multiple insurers and working with a broker can help you find the best rates.
+Comparing quotes from multiple Insurers and working with a broker can help you find the best rates.

 Concern: I'm afraid of being discriminated against.